 This reporting policy has been implemented to protect the integrity of organic certification and organic products in the marketplace.
 This policy applies to all operations, certified or not, that grow, handle, process, broker, market, retail or otherwise sell organic products.

-Any CCOF-certified operation that becomes aware that organic products they grow, handle, process, broker or sell have been contaminated with prohibited materials should immediately take the following actions:
+Any CCOF-certified operation that becomes aware that organic products they grow, handle, process, broker, sell, or consider purchasing have been contaminated with prohibited materials should immediately take the following actions:

 If positive residue analysis is submitted to CCOF by a third party as proof of contamination, CCOF may request some or all of the following additional information to help determine whether more investigative measures are necessary.

 - An investigative report with the following details about the collection of the sample: